Methoni, Messenia: Ottoman era

 With the Ottoman conquest of the Despotate of the Morea, the town came under threat; Christian and Jewish refugees from the rest of the Peloponnese flocked to its walls, while the Turks raided its environs.
 In 1499–1500, Ottoman ships raided the town from the sea, while Sultan Bayezid II in person arrived to supervise its siege.
 After 28 days, on 9 August 1500, Methoni fell.
 The populace was either massacred or sold off as slaves.
 In 1532, the Knights Hospitaller briefly recaptured the fortress and left with reportedly 1,600 Muslim prisoners.

-Then Sultan Bayezid came inside; he entered and prayed in the Frankish church which he converted into a mosque, as it remains to the present day.
-[Other churches were burned.]
-They butchered the pitiable Christians.
-They say that the slaughter was so great that blood ran into the sea and stained it red.
-From there, after Bayezid had prayed, he… ordered all Methonians captured alive, young and old, to be brought before him.
-He ordered the execution of all those who were ten years or older; and so it happened.
-They gathered their heads and bodies, put them together, and built a big tower outside the city, which can still be seen nowadays.
-This happened in 1499.

 The Venetians returned under Francesco Morosini in 1686 during the Morean War.
 A Venetian census shortly afterwards lists Methoni with only 236 inhabitants, indicative of the general depopulation of the region during that time.
 The second period of Venetian rule lasted until 1715, when the Grand Vizier Damad Ali Pasha invaded the Peloponnese.
 Although strengthened by the garrisons of Navarino and Koroni, who fled their fortresses, Methoni surrendered quickly once the Ottoman army arrived and began to besiege it.
 Nevertheless, the Grand Vizier ordered his troops to kill all Christians in the town, and as a result many chose to convert on the spot to Islam to save themselves.

 Following the Ottoman recapture of the town, the pre-1684 owners were allowed to claim their former property.
 A period of recovery followed, particularly after 1725, when the town once more became a hub of trade with the Ottoman provinces of North Africa.
 In 1770, during the Russian-sponsored Orlov Revolt, the castle was besieged for a long time by the Russians under Prince Yuri Vladimirovich Dolgorukov.
 Unable to storm the castle, the siege was dominated by artillery duels until Turks and Albanians from the interior of the Peloponnese came to the aid of the garrison and drove away the Russians after a fierce battle in May 1770.
 The Russians suffered heavy casualties, and were forced to abandon most of their guns.
 They fled to their base in Navarino, which they also abandoned soon afterwards.